3D-rendered coronavirus with spike proteins.

 The Centers for Disease Control and Prevention responded to an outbreak of different respiratory diseases caused by the Coronavirus.

-Apart from the CDC, various public health laboratories test for the virus in the USA.
+Apart from the CDC, various public health laboratories in the USA test for the virus.
 In the United States, there are around 2,624,873 people who have been infected with Coronavirus, according to the Centers for Disease Control and Prevention.

 The deaths have been tallied to 127,299.
 As of July 1, 2020, the United States reported 52,789 new coronavirus cases in one day.
 Experts provide that this was the largest single-day total since the beginning of the pandemic.